samlarby/The-Wrexham-AFC-Quiz/README.md

 ## Bugs Found
 * One bug found was when going down to small screens on the harder difficulty levels the buttons contents were not staying in the buttons and they were not staying central.
 To overcome this issue I changed the display to flex and added justify content to center and this worked.

+## Deployment
+* This site was deployed to github pages here are the steps:
+    * In Github find the repository.
+    * Then go to the repository settings tab.
+    * In the code and automation section on the sidebar scroll down to pages.
+    * in the pages section under the source select deploy from branch.
+    * Then use the branch dropdown menu to select main instead of none.
+    * Then select root in the dropdown tab next to main.
+    * Once completed press save.
+  * The github pages link is here <https://samlarby.github.io/milestone-project-2/>

 ## Credits
 ### Image Credits
 * The Wrexham Badge was taken from https://www.cleanpng.com/png-racecourse-ground-wrexham-a-f-c-national-league-ch-5009892/#google_vignette
 * The background image was taken by myself.
+### Quiz Questions
+* All quiz questions were written by myself but some question ideas were taken from https://letsquiz.com/quiz/wrexham-a-f-c-knowledge-showdown-show-us-what-you-ve-got
+### Acknowledgements
+* I would like to thanke my mentor for their support.
+* Also thank you to the slack community.